adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 21 - Investigating Data Persistence Options
 - Created a new Python file and outlined a sample method for data persistence using SQLite.

+## Iteration 22 - Adding Advanced Visualization Features
+- Updated the frontend with a sample D3.js line chart to outline advanced visualization capabilities.